Updated on 12/16/2022.

 - Quitting smoking and/or using drugs

-Anxiety disorder symptoms can be challenging enough, even without chest pain.
-Additionally, t can become so much worse when you have the fear that chest pain often brings on.
+Generalized anxiety disorder symptoms can be challenging enough, even without chest pain.
+Additionally, It can become so much worse when you have the fear that chest pain often brings on.
 To eliminate the possibility that something more is going on, you should see a doctor or healthcare provider to be evaluated any time you have chest tightness anxiety, heart palpitations, or any other type of chest pain.
 This can rule out any other conditions if you’re still unsure.

 While it’s a common symptom for anxiety to sometimes cause chest pain, you can’t just assume that what you’re experiencing is non-cardiac chest pain.
 Having a proper diagnosis by a doctor or licensed therapist may even help you manage your anxiety and understand where your chest pain symptom is coming from.

 If you need help managing your anxiety, reach out to Talkspace today.
-Our licensed therapists are specialized in anxiety in teens and adults so you can get the treatment you need.
+Our licensed therapists are specialized in anxiety in teens and adults so you can get the treatment and medical advice you need.